-A VPN, or virtual private network, essentially masks your IP address to make it appear as though you’re logging on from a different location.
-That location could be in one of hundreds of cities in countries around the world.
+A VPN, short for virtual private network, masks your IP address to make it appear as though you’re logging on from a different location than your actual one.

-A VPN has many benefits.
+Using a VPN has many benefits.
 It’s a solid way to secure your personal information and protect online banking actions, credit card purchases, and other sensitive information from falling into the hands of cyber-hackers.
-The best VPNs for Australia also protect you from prying eyes that could hand your information to the authorities.
-Lastly, VPNs can provide you with access to streaming platforms, geo-restricted websites, news, and sports all over the world.
+It protects you from having your information handed over to the authorities.
+And the best VPNs provide you with access to streaming platforms, geo-restricted websites, news, and live sport from all over the world.

-Is it Legal to Use a VPN in Australia?
+2. Is It Legal to Use a VPN in Australia?

-When choosing a VPN for use in Australia, you should look out for providers that promise the following:
+When choosing a VPN for use in Australia, look out for providers that promise the following:

 - Zero-logging policy, meaning the VPN provider doesn’t keep any records whatsoever of your IP and browsing history.